MaximeRobeyns/agnfinder/docs/source/san_inference.rst

   equivalent) are passed through iterations, and not the network outputs for previous iterations :math:`\hat{\mathbf{y}}_{<d}`.

-Since we can return an arbitrary nuber of parameters at the output of each sequential block, we are free to parametrise any distribution we like for :math:`p(y_d \vert \hat{\mathbf{y}}_{<d}, \mathbf{x})`.
+Since we can return an arbitrary number of parameters at the output of each sequential block, we are free to parametrise any distribution we like for :math:`p(y_d \vert \hat{\mathbf{y}}_{<d}, \mathbf{x})`.
 In the diagram above, we show a Gaussian mixture with :math:`K` components, with the